 After a party files a pleading consisting of a Complaint, Answer, counterclaim or crossclaim, there is an opportunity to amend the pleading.
-See Rule 15 of the Federal Rules of Civil Procedure and the scheduling order issued in your case willprovide you with more information.
+See Rule 15 of the Federal Rules of Civil Procedure.
+The scheduling order issued in your case will provide you with more information.